Request Assessment

 When defining who should be a marketing contact for your company, it can be helpful to start with who shouldn’t be: contacts who’ve opted out, who are unengaged, who are completely unqualified, etc.

-A good initial question to ask when narrowing down your definition is “If you release a new product or launch a new service, who needs to know?”
+Identifying potential marketing contacts involves auditing your marketing process, drawing parallels with a lead scoring approach.
+A crucial initial question when defining your marketing contacts is, "If you release a new product or launch a new service, who needs to know?"

 “That’s the first question I ask: Who needs to know about any of your changes?”
 Deanna says.